beanbaginc/diffx/docs/spec/index.rst

 The options, if provided, are a comma-separated list of key/value pairs.
 The key/value pairs are separated with a ``=``, without any spacing in-between.

-Section headers are always encoded in the parent section's encoding.

 For instance, the following are valid sections: